Valvoline Inc. to participate - GuruFocus.com

 LEXINGTON, Ky., May 30, 2023

-LEXINGTON, Ky., May 30, 2023 /PRNewswire/ -- Valvoline Inc. (NYSE: VVV), a trusted leader in preventive automotive maintenance delivering quick and convenient service, today announced that the company will be participating in a fireside chat at the 2023 RBC Capital Markets Consumer Investor Day on Thursday, June 8, at 1:20 p.m.
+LEXINGTON, Ky., May 30, 2023 /PRNewswire/ -- Valvoline Inc. (NYSE: VVV), a trusted leader in preventive automotive maintenance delivering quick and convenient service, today announced that the company will be presenting at the Baird 2023 Global Consumer, Technology & Services Conference on Wednesday, June 7, at 4:20 p.m.
 ET.

 A live audio webcast will be available on Valvoline's investor relations website at http://investors.valvoline.com.
 Following the live event, an archived version of the webcast will be available on the website.